Quote of the Day

 - Bruce Lee

 I have been working as a contractor for the last few months and it is now time for me to make a quarterly tax payment to the folks at the Internal Revenue Service (IRS).
 This involves using some tables listed on Form 1040ES (see Appendix A).
 The US tax code uses has a graduated tax rate; the tax rates on higher amounts of income are higher than on lower amounts.
 As I calculated my tax payment, I became curious as to my effective tax rate.
 I am going to use Excel to duplicate a graph that I saw on the Wikipedia, updated with 2018 tax rates.
 My version of the graph is shown in Figure 1.

 I am not a tax accountant, so please do not take anything I say as tax advice – we are just looking at how to compute your effective tax rate using Excel.
+If you need professional help with your taxes, perhaps specifically pertaining to tax-relief-tax-scams, you may want to look at services from the likes of Federal Tax Resolution who have over thirty years in the business.
+If you are in need of international tax help you may want to check out some Tax Accountants Sydney services that will support what you require, but you must make sure that this fits in with what you need to do with your taxes.
 One complicating factor is that you must choose between four different income graduation schedules: married jointly, married separate, single, and head of household.
 Figure 2 shows these different schedules in one table.
 The IRS normally shows them as four different tables (Appendix A).
 I will be filing as a married person with my wife.

 My Excel workbook is shown in Figure 3.
 You can download the workbook from here.